arenanet/socknet/README.md

 Getting Started
 ==========

-SockNet contains multiple libraries that enable the developer to write less boilderplate code and more business logic.
+SockNet contains multiple libraries that enable the developer to write less boilerplate code and more business logic.
 To see specific examples, please visit the project pages listed bellow.

 [SockNet.Client](https://github.com/arenanet/socknet/tree/master/SockNet.Client) - A networking library that can be used to implement clients.
 Depends on SockNet.Common.
 <br />